kubernetes-sigs/cluster-api-provider-packet/docs/layer2/layer2_support.md

 ### Layer 2 Networking Setup by the CAPP Operator
 When provisioning a metal node with Layer 2 networking, the Cluster API Provider (CAPP) Operator will perform the following steps:
-1. **Create a ConfigMap for IP Address Management**: The operator will create a new ConfigMap named <cluster_name-port_name> for each port to manage IP addresses.
-This ConfigMap is critical for tracking and allocating IP addresses as detailed in the *IP Address Management* section.
+1. **Create a ConfigMap for IP Address Management**: The PacketMachine operator will create a new ConfigMap named <cluster_name-ip-allocations> This ConfigMap is critical for tracking and allocating IP addresses as detailed in the *IP Address Management* section.
 2. **Select an Available IP Address**: CAPP will select an available IP address from the ConfigMap to be assigned to the machine, node, or server being provisioned.
 3. **Generate User-Data Script**: Using Go templates, CAPP will substitute the necessary variables in the user-data script, such as port name, IP address, gateway, and VXLAN.
 These values are provided by the user through the custom resource definition.
 4. **Submit Device Creation Request**: CAPP will then submit a request to create the device, incorporating the generated user-data script for OS and network configuration.